 Don't hesitate to introduce this game to young children.
 It teaches counting in a fun way and, unlike many maths games, it has very few parts for tiny hands to lose.

-Watch our video and you’ll be up-and-running in less than five minutes.
+Watch our video to get started in less than five minutes.

 This is the most usual size for the game – it measures approximately 25cm x 17cm.